directcyber/playbook/README.md

 ### Other internet search engines

 - https://viz.greynoise.io/ - Greynoise is like a "reverse Shodan".
-It can be useful for us to find infected hosts that are acting as part of a botnet. it has a network of honeypots (a lot of which will show up in our shodan searches) that pretends to be certain services and captures exploits, then tag them by destination ports, IP information and CVEs attempted to exploit.
+It's useful for finding infected hosts that are acting as part of a botnet.
+It has a network of honeypots (a lot of which will show up in our shodan searches) that pretends to be certain services and captures exploits, then tags them by destination ports, IP information and vulnerabilities the source IP attempted to exploit.

 - https://search.censys.io - Censys is a more feature complete and aggressive scanner (scans a lot more services and ports); but their API is way less accessible than Shodan in terms of pricing and restrictions